What Causes Autism?

 So, what causes autism?
 The best answer right now is: a mix of factors.

-• Genetics may provide a predisposition but are notfound the be the one cause.
+• Genetics may provide a predisposition but are not found the be the one cause.

 • Environmental influences (before, during and after birth) may shape how that predisposition shows up;